 - a systematic approach to management

 - mutually beneficial supplier relations

 - continuous improvement

-Horizon Platforms Ltd - Warrington & Wakefield has been assessed and has met the bronze level requirements of the Fleet Operator Recognition Scheme (FORS).
+Horizon Platforms have been assessed and met the bronze level requirements of the Fleet Operator Recognition Scheme (FORS).

 Bronze accreditation confirms that an operator employs good practices and complies with the requirements laid out by the FORS Standard.
 This includes demonstrating dedication to driver and vehicle safety, combined with improving operating practices through effective monitoring of fuel and tyre usage.